WeeScottishMan/WeeScottishMan/README.md

 - 👋 Hi, I’m @WeeScottishMan
 - 👀 I’m interested in computers and coding
 - 🌱 I’m currently learning nothing but will be soon
-- 💞️ I’m am waiting to go to collage to do cybersecurity
+- 💞️ I'm doing cyber security in collage
-- 📫 Reach me via email
+- 📫 Reach me via email or discord at WeeScottishMan#7976
-- 🔒 Hoping to do cybersecurity in the future
+- 🔒 Hoping to work in the cybersecurity field in the future